catrincm/personal-website/content/authors/catrin/_index.md

 I work on formal epistemology and logic, and often on the connection between these.

-I have a big interest in cases where one's degrees of belief undermine themselves.
+I am interested in cases where one's degrees of belief undermine themselves.
 These are epistemic versions of the liar paradox.

-I also work on what it takes to be rational when we are working in non-classical settings, either where the logic is non-classical, or our model of belief is modified, or our decision making procedure doesn't follow expected utility theory.
+I also work on what it takes to be rational when we are working in non-classical settings, either where the logic is non-classical, or our model of belief is modified, or the agent's decision making procedure needn't follow expected utility theory.